Meet Emily DiDonato

 ON HER MORNING ROUTINE

 I wake up every morning around 6 or 7.
 I take my phone off airplane mode and check my texts and emails while I drink about 1L of water in bed.
 I head to the kitchen for my morning coffee.
-I drink an iced double espresso (I make it with my Nespresso machine), sit on my couch, and put on some relaxing music, usually classical (I ask Alexa to play classical.
-It usually a good mix!).
+I drink an iced double espresso (I make it with my Nespresso machine), sit on my couch, and put on some relaxing music, usually classical (I ask Alexa to play classical, it’s usually a good mix!).
 I always have my blue Moleskine that I write everything in.
 I start my day by writing three things that I am grateful for, and after that, I start writing my to-do list.
 Everything from emails, phone calls, workouts, and “call Mom.”
 This is my favorite part of the day.
 After that, I usually head to my morning workout and then my day starts.

 The only supplements I take are Nature Made Vitamins C and Integrative Therapeutics - Vitamin D3 5,000 IU.
 Like most New Yorkers who haven’t seen the sun in a while, I am Vitamin D deficient.
 For probiotics, I love to eat fermented foods like kimchi and sauerkraut.
 I always have a jar in my fridge and eat it for lunch.